1sh1vam/ImageSearchApp-API/README.md

 # API

-Please see Unsplash's API documentation for details to understand proprties and their values.
+Please see Unsplash's API documentation for details to understand response proprties and their values.